wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     *   (b) not being an auxiliary officer appointed under this Act, describes himself or herself or otherwise holds himself or herself out as being an auxiliary officer appointed under this Act.

-    (2) A person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $5,000 or to both.
+    (2) A person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $5,000 or to both.

+    Section 160(2): amended, on 1 July 2013, by [section 413][291] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 8
 Offences